Ilmari Niskanen

-Ilmari Matias Niskanen (born 27 October 1997) is a Finnish professional footballer who plays as a left winger and wing back for club Exeter City and the Finland national team.
+Ilmari Matias Niskanen (born 27 October 1997) is a Finnish professional footballer who plays as a left winger and wing back for club Blackpool and the Finland national team.

 Club career

 Born in Kiuruvesi, Niskanen spent his youth years with PK-37 in Iisalmi, before starting his professional career in 2013 in a nearby town Kuopio with Kuopion Palloseura (KuPS).
 In the 2019 Veikkausliiga season, Niskanen helped the club to win its first Finnish championship title in 43 years.
 He was also named the Veikkausliiga Player of the Month in August 2019 and in July 2020.

 In September 2020, Niskanen signed for German club FC Ingolstadt for a transfer fee of €350,000.

 In August 2021, Niskanen had a transfer to Scottish Premiership club Dundee United, which was initially delayed due to work permit issues, before eventually completing on 20 August 2021.
 The transfer fee was reported to be €350,000.

 On 15 August 2023, Niskanen signed for League One club Exeter City for an undisclosed fee.
 On 29 April 2024, Niskanen was named the Exeter City Community Champion in the club's end of season awards.
 On 15 May 2024, his deal was extended until June 2026.
 He was named the Exeter City Player of the Month in October 2024.
 At the end of the 2024–25 season, Niskanen received an award from Exeter City's supporters for his extensive interaction in the fan-zone area throughout the season.

+He was released by Exeter at the end of the 2025–26 season.

+On 27 June 2026, he joined Blackpool on a two-year contract with the option of a further year, from 1 July.